bennn/math-genealogy/README.md

 # mathjean

 Simple scrapers for the Math Genealogy project.
-There's an ocaml version and a python version.
+There's an ocaml version and a python version and a Racket version.

+## How to use `mathjean.rkt`

+- Install Racket v6.2 or so (tested on `6.2.900.5`)
+- Install the `sxml` library
+- Run `racket mathjean.rkt ID` and wait for the results.
+  (The argument `ID` is a number -- the identifier for the mathematician whose ancestors you're searching for.
+You can also just use a URL.)

 ## How to use `mathjean.ml`